 Southwood Financial Planning is committed to helping you achieve your financial and lifestyle goals through a comprehensive financial planning process.
-We believe that by understanding your needs, ambitions, aspirations and fears we are able to provide a unique and personalised solution.
-Our financial advisors follow a process that incorporates the necessary steps as detailed by the FPI (the local professional body – Financial Planning Institute).
+We believe that by understanding your needs, ambitions, aspirations and fears we are able to provide a unique and personalised solution, we follow the six step financial planning process, developed by The Financial Planning Standards Board Ltd. (FPSB) and to which the Financial Planning Institute of Southern Africa (FPI) is affiliated.
 The process is comprehensive, ongoing and encompasses all aspects of financial planning including investment planning, retirement planning and estate planning and structuring.
 It details the strategy for getting to where you ultimately want to be.

 Step 1 – Establishing and defining the professional relationship (the first appointment)

 Step 2 – Gathering information (Including your goals, timeframe and attitude of risk)